-If the disability examiner determines you can't do your prior job, the examiner will then use the SSA's medical-vocational rules grid to determine whether, given your RFC, your age, your education, and your skills, you should be able to learn another job.
+If the examiner determines you can't do your prior job, they will then use the SSA's medical-vocational rules grid to determine whether, given your RFC, your age, your education, and your skills, you should be able to learn another job.
 For more information, see our series of articles on the medical-vocational grid rules, which we have organized by age and RFC level.

 DDS will always have one of its medical consultants create an RFC.
 But it can be very helpful to submit the opinion of your own doctor with a comprehensive RFC form explaining the limitations you have and how they're caused by your medical conditions.
 Your own doctor is in a much better position to know the full effects and limitations of your medical conditions, as they have a personal treating relationship with you.
 Unfortunately, doctors can be reluctant to complete forms for a variety of reasons, including time constraints and clinic policy.